Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Glacier 3000 Peak WalkGlacier 3000 Peak Walk (Foto: Glacier3000)

-Day 4: Gstaad - Montreux - Zurich / Geneva
+Tag 4: Gstaad - Montreux - Zürich / Genf

-Time to say goodbye to this beautiful region already.
-Catch the Golden Pass train after breakfast and continue your scenic journey.
-After leaving the Bernese Oberland and coming down the hills, you’ll arrive in the French-speaking part of Switzerland.
+It’s already time to say goodbye to this beautiful region.
+After breakfast, hop on the Golden Pass train and continue your scenic journey.
+Once you leave the Bernese Oberland and drive down the hills, you'll arrive in the French-speaking part of Switzerland.

-Alternatively, head in the opposite direction toward Vevey, where you’ll find a stunning riviera and many interesting museums.
-Only a short train ride west of Montreux, you’ll find the famous Lavaux vineyards, a UNESCO World Heritage site.
-To fully experience the gorgeous views, get off in Cully or Epesses and follow the signposted footpath through the vineyards.
+Alternatively, you can head the other way to the Lavaux vineyards.
+Just a short train ride west of Montreux, you'll find the famous Lavaux vineyards, which are a UNESCO World Heritage site.
+To enjoy the beautiful views, get off at Cully or Epesses and follow the marked hiking path through the vines.

-Once you’re ready to continue your journey, either head back to Zurich or hop on the train to Geneva.
-Whichever city it is you’re leaving Switzerland from.
+When you’re ready to continue your journey, make your way to Zürich or Genf, depending on which city you’re leaving Switzerland from.

 Additional tips and information for itinerary 2